rgoldschmid/web24-exercise-3/README.md

 + 2.2.
 Genre buttons trigger loading and rendering of genre specific movies: **0.5 points**
 + 3.1. 'h1' element is centered inside of 'header' element: **0.25 points**
 + 3.2.
 Navigation buttons are below each other and have some gap: **0.25 points**
 + 3.3.
-Movie 'article' elements are laid out using Flexbox: **0.5 points**
+Movie 'article' elements are laid out using Flexbox: **0.25 points**
 + 3.4.
-The footer is a Flexbox container, its childs are centered vertically
+The footer is a Flexbox container, its childs are centered vertically **0.25 points**

-As always, use the configured test specification file `cypress/e2e/assessment.cy.js` to run the tests.

 ### Task 1: Structure the overview page using semantic HTML, add navigation to genre specific movies